 African Wildlife – Discovering MARA

-The Mara, as African Wildlife’s biggest flora and fauna reserve, are affectionately known, constitutes the northernmost limit of the greater Serengeti-Mara ecosystem, where an abundance of Africa’s wildlife roams over the seemingly endless grasslands.
-A year-round destination with a temperate climate and seasons dictated by much rainfall, the African Mara wildlife safari never fails to deliver and is a truly breathtaking site for wildlife photographers, African wildlife safari enthusiasts, first-timers and seasoned travelers as well
+The Mara, as African Wildlife’s biggest flora and fauna reserve, is affectionately known, constitutes the northernmost limit of the greater Serengeti-Mara ecosystem, where an abundance of Africa’s wildlife roams over the seemingly endless grasslands.
+A year-round destination with a temperate climate and seasons dictated by much rainfall, the African Mara wildlife safari never fails to deliver and is a truly breathtaking site for wildlife photographers, African wildlife safari enthusiasts, first-timers, and seasoned travelers as well.

 The Maasai Mara

-Named in honor of the Maasai people who dwell here call this beautiful corner of Africa home, the Mara habitat is world renowned for its huge populations of the big cats like lion, leopard, cheetah, herds-a-thousand-strong of buffalo, a home to the rare black rhino and of course the big thriving elephants.
+Named in honor of the Maasai people who dwell here call this beautiful corner of Africa home, the Mara habitat is world-renowned for its huge populations of big cats like a lion, leopard, cheetah, herds-a-thousand-strong of buffalo, home to the rare black rhino, and of course the big thriving elephants.
 In July each year, the Great Migration flies in for an annual four-month stay.

 The Mara Triangle

-The Mara Triangle has been efficiently managed by the Mara Conservancy for the past 15 years – evidenced quite well in the guides’ discipline, successful anti-poaching efforts and impressive road infrastructure.
+The Mara Triangle has been efficiently managing by the Mara Conservancy for the past 15 years – evidenced quite well in the guides’ discipline, successful anti-poaching efforts, and impressive road infrastructure.
 For the most part of the year, the Mara Triangle receives the lowest density of visitors in the Greater Maasai Mara, having just two lodges within its perimeters and a few on the northern border.